Ilan-GG/Hackathon_Guadalahacks/README.md

 ## 📌 Project Description

 The project focuses on:
-- **POI Validation**: Checking POI positions against street geometries using percentage-based references
+- **POI Validation**:
+Applies a series of deterministic validation rules (e.g., distance from interpolated point, street name mismatches, side orientation issues) to automatically flag POIs with potential violations and assign explanatory scenarios.
 - **Satellite Imagery Analysis**: Detecting structures around POIs to validate their existence
 - **Data Classification**: Categorizing POIs into scenarios based on positional accuracy and naming consistency
 - **Duplicate Detection**: Identifying and reporting duplicate POI entries